TimeMachine1994/081925-SvelteTweb/CHECKOUT_IMPLEMENTATION_PLAN.md

 - Professional receipt display

 ✅ **Payment restrictions enforced**
-- Owners limited to one unpaid memorial
+- Owners limited to one unpaid event
 - After payment, can create more
 - Clear user messaging